Cannons Point in Orange Park

 What are the fees?

-Two lines: the POA dues plus the Oakleaf CDD on the tax bill - the structure that funds the plan's pools, water features, athletic centers and parks.
-Confirm both current numbers.
+Two lines: the Oakleaf POA dues plus a community development district assessment on the tax bill, the structure that funds and maintains the amenity campus.
+Confirm both current numbers for any specific home.

 What amenities come with it?

-Oakleaf's full campus: the pools and water features, athletic centers, parks and trails - the corridor's deepest amenity program, funded by the stack.
+Oakleaf's full campus: resort-style pools and water features, athletic and fitness centers, parks, and trails, the corridor's deepest amenity program, funded through the CDD.

 What do homes cost?